Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/linkLayer/broadcastNetworks.md

 How well does this method work?
 Well if we have only one host that needs to transmit, then we will get the full rate $R$ with no problem.
 How does it work though if we have multiple devices on the network?

-For an **incredibly simplifed** mathematical model of how Slotted ALOHA performs, we can assume that there are $n$ devices, and any single device on the network will want to transmit on any given slot with probability $p$.
+For an **incredibly simplified** mathematical model of how Slotted ALOHA performs, we can assume that there are $n$ devices, and any single device on the network will want to transmit on any given slot with probability $p$.
 As such, when we want to know how efficient our model is, we want to know what is the probability that during any given slot we will have **exactly** one device transmitting.

 The probability that one *specific* device is the only one to transmit during a given slot is $p\cdot(1-p)^{n-1}$, because there is a $p$ chance that the device wants to transmit, and a $(1-p)$ chance that any of the other $n-1$ devices do not want to transmit.
 Since there are $n$ total devices, we add all these together to get
 $$